 - Complementary Therapies – a maximum of six sessions of therapies including reiki, foot massage and acupuncture are delivered by our qualified therapists.
 These sessions can help to relieve physical and psychological symptoms and aid in the management of pain, mobility, depression, anxiety and stress.

 We welcome guests to attend at all stages of their illness; when newly diagnosed, in treatment, living with symptoms of their illness and when requiring specialist care and advice.
 Referrals to The Living Well Centre can be made by any healthcare professional.
-There is no charge for our care thanks to donations, gifts in wills and fundraising events.
+There is no charge for our care thanks to donations, legacies, events and other gifts.
 Our generous community of supporters cover over 60% of our running costs, meaning St Cuthbert’s Hospice care is free to all who need it.

 Our coronavirus precautions